-It was back in 2012 when we had done a survey about the penetration of types of phones in Nepal.
-That time it was done online with the website Nepalitelecom.com and our Facebook page, the result found Nokia to dominate Nepali handset market with 48 percent (click for more details).
-This time we had the opportunity to get it done during the CAN Infotech 2015 Exhibition at Bhrikutimandap, where we requested the visitors there to fill the survey and submit there only.
+Back in 2012, we had done a survey about the penetration of types of phones in Nepal.
+That time it was done online with the website Nepalitelecom.com and our Facebook page, the result found Nokia to dominate the Nepali handset market with 48 percent (click for more details).
+This time we had the opportunity to get it done during the CAN Infotech 2015 Exhibition at Bhrikutimandap, where we requested the visitors to fill the survey and submit there only.
 We had collected data from thousands of forms and found the following result.

 If we see the total smartphone penetration in the country, it is near to 20 percent as predicted from the data back in 2014.
 But this percentage share is found to be high in a city like Kathmandu (where the data was collected).
 According to the survey data, smartphone penetration is found to be around 65 percent in the capital, with the dominance of Android phones (60 percent among them).